remmerw/grid/README.md

 ## Grid

-The **Grid** is a small library which allocates memory outside the "heap".
+The **Grid** is a small library which contains small memory functionality.

 ## Integration